ydahal1/ydahal1/jokes.md

-What do you call a cow with two legs?
-Lean beef.
+I was going to get a brain transplant, but I changed my mind

 [
-Thu Apr 24 00:27:11 UTC 2025
+Fri Apr 25 00:27:19 UTC 2025
  ]